Dale Jones (American football): Early years

-Jones was born in Lee County, VA, the second from the youngest of 13 children.
+Jones was born in Lee County, Virginia, the second from the youngest of 13 children.
 After his family moved to Cleveland, Tennessee he attended Bradley Central High School, where he was twice named All-State at defensive end.
 However, college recruiters had questions over his size (he weighed less than 180 pounds his senior year).
 For a whole summer, he would work all day on a farm in his hometown and then run six miles home at night.

 He turned down a scholarship from Tennessee State University and instead chose to spend a year at the Tennessee Military Institute— a prep school— while gaining extra weight and muscle mass.
 Working with long-time coach Bill Dupes, Jones led the TMI squad in tackles in 1981, and was a team captain.
 He also gained nearly 30 pounds.

 College career

 Jones's performance at TMI caught the attention of University of Tennessee coaches, and he was finally offered a scholarship.
 He was injured prior to the 1982 season, however, and redshirted.